This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Treatment Goals for Cerebral Palsy

 Treatment depends upon the type of cerebral palsy your child has, as well as the severity of the condition.
-Pediatricians, along with specialists, create a plan with treatment goals individualized to a child’s needs.[2]
+A multidisciplinary team that includes pediatricians and specialists creates a plan with treatment goals individualized to a child’s needs.[2]

 Although they may differ depending on the severity of the condition, the general goals of a treatment plan typically include ways to: